andreacoppari/qlora-roc/README.md

 ### Usage

 Everything you need to run this is on the QLoRA-ROC.ipynb jupyter notebook.
 I kept logs to show some results.
+The start.sh file is a fix for BitsAndBytes to run before using the notebook.